the-nurk/hof/docs/content/getting-started/hof-attributes.md

 - `@gen(<name>)` - the root of a generator
 - `@datamodel(<name>)` - the root of a datamodel
-- `@flow(<task>)` - the root of a workflow or a task type
+- `@flow(<name>)` - the root of a workflow

-Datamodels and workflows have a few more attributes that can be specified under their root.
-They are covered in the respective sections on each.
+Datamodels and workflows have attributes that can be used under their root and are covered in their respective sections.

+Other attributes:

+- `@userfiles(<glob>)` - load file contents into a struct as strings, the key is the filepath.
+  This works with CUE based commands.

 ### Schema